Perth Royal Show: Showbags and Sideshow Alley

 Like at other agricultural shows around Australia, showbags – themed or branded bags containing products and merchandise such as toys or confectionery – are sold at the Perth Royal Show by a number of vendors.
 They are a focal point of the show for many children, though some showbags (chiefly aimed at adults) can cost over $100.

 The show also features an expansive area called Sideshow Alley, which hosts several amusement rides on the west side of the showground.
 Entry to each of the rides costs extra for attendees and is paid for at the attraction.
 Rides at the show usually include several haunted houses and bumper cars, a chair lift, a Ferris wheel and a number of thrill rides, and often at least one small roller coaster.
-Sideshow Alley also features numerous show games; these include fishing, shooting, and tossing games.
-In fishing games, the player must use a fishing rod to fish out a small plastic duck or other objects with a prize number on the bottom.
-Shooting games, common at many shows, involve shooting down tin cans using a low-powered air rifle, usually with corks as ammunition.
-Tossing games involve throwing balls into buckets.
+Sideshow Alley also features numerous show games such as fishing, shooting, and tossing games.

 Transport and parking

 The show attracts several hundred thousand people each year, which usually creates problems for visitors heading to the Claremont venue, which was selected over 100 years ago and is now surrounded by residential housing.
 RASWA and the Town of Claremont encourages visitors to take public transport to the show if possible.

 Parking at the show is notoriously difficult due to a lack of parking spaces around the Claremont area.
 To facilitate the increased demand for parking during the show, parking space is hired on private front lawns and school/club parking areas near to the showground.
 This activity is community-natured and is often organised by school children or run as a fundraiser for a school or club.

 Showgrounds railway station is on the Fremantle line of the Perth public transport system, which provides transport during the show and for other major events at the showground.
-Bus services also operate in the nearby area.
+Transperth bus services also operate in the nearby area.
 A family going to the show can purchase a FamilyRider ticket from railway station ticket machines or buses.

 Funding the show

 The show was originally funded entirely by the Royal Agricultural Society of Western Australia.
 The society funds the current show, alongside the Western Australian government, visitors' entry fees, exhibitor and competitor fees, and commercial sponsorships.
 Despite this, the show has operated at a loss in some recent years.

+In 2025, the WA state government invested $2.8 million into the show.